-Relating to Status Cate gory Value Obligation Preferences ١ as they fall under g preferences are compliant with the EPP Direction the Schedule 2 or 3 exemption provisions and/or are lds for covered procurements . ce SMEs and Aboriginal businesses as per the table ou must ensure value for money.
-Goods and Value Supplier type Process services < \$250,000 Aboriginal business You should whenever feasible first consider purchasing from an Aboriginal business.
+Relating to Status Cate egory Value Obligation Preferences fall under the Sche Hint: The following preferences are compliant with the EPP Direction as they fall under the Schedule 2 or 3 exemption provisions and/or are under the hresholds for covered procurements . Ê You may preference although you must e Goods and Value Supplier type Process services < \$250,000 Aboriginal business You should whenever feasible first consider purchasing from an Aboriginal business .
 Aboriginal Procurement Policy @ < \$3 million SMEs You must first consider purchasing from an SME, where you are permitted to directly purchase goods and/or services from a supplier, including from prequalification schemes and panels.
-SME and Regional Procurement Policy opportunity to use business, you may you choose to pre Hint: Many Aboriginal businesses are also SMEs.
+SME and Regional Procurement Policy to use either a suita which business type Hint: Many Aboriginal businesses are also SMEs.
 Where there is an opportunity to use either a suitably qualified SME or Aboriginal business, you may choose which business type to consider first.
-If you choose to preference an Aboriginal business, you do not have to preference an SME. & ≥ \$7.5 million Small businesses You must require large businesses with NSW Government contracts valued at \$7.5 million or above to pay small business subcontractors within 20 business days.
+If you choose to preference an Aboriginal business, you do not have to preference an SME. @ ≥ \$7.5 million Small businesses You must require large businesses with NSW Government contracts valued at \$7.5 million or above to pay small business subcontractors within 20 business days.
 Small Business Shorter Payment Terms Policy